-- a. complete the application form in the format We require; - b. address all of the eligibility and assessment criteria; - c. make sure that Your application is submitted in accordance with these grant guidelines, grant agreement, Instructions to Applicants and application form.
-You must only submit an application if it and the named participants will be eligible for the grant opportunity as per these grant guidelines; - d. certify that the application is compliant with these grant guidelines and all relevant laws and regulations; - e. submit Your application through Your Research Office; and - f. ensure that the person assigned the Research Office Delegate role in RMS is authorised to certify and submit applications. - 7.3.
+- a. complete the application form in the format We require as detailed in the Instructions to Applicants; - b. address all of the eligibility and assessment criteria; - c. make sure that Your application is submitted in accordance with these grant guidelines, grant agreement, Instructions to Applicants and application form.
+You must only submit an application if it and the named participants will be eligible for the grant opportunity as per these grant guidelines; - d. certify that the application is compliant with these grant guidelines and all relevant laws and regulations including having regard to the Guidelines to Counter Foreign Interference in the Australian University Sector published on the Department of Education, Skills and Employment website; - e. submit Your application through Your Research Office; and - f. ensure that the person assigned the Research Office Delegate role in RMS is authorised to certify and submit applications. - 7.3.
 You are responsible for ensuring that Your application is complete and all details in the application are accurate and current at the time of submission. - 7.4.
-You cannot change Your application (additions, deletions or modifications) after the grant opportunity closing date and time. - 7.5.
+You cannot change Your application after the grant opportunity closing date and time, unless invited by the ARC. - 7.5.
 We reserve the right at any point in the process to seek evidence from You to support the certification of applications.